-Despite our best intentions, over 2.5 million Australian women are overweight.
+Despite our best intentions, 59.7% Australian women are overweight.
 Not surprisingly, most of the evidence suggests that diets don’t work, at least not in the long term, with about 95% of people regaining the weight they’ve lost within 2-5 years.

 Dr. Nick Fuller’s latest book addresses this and delivers fresh new insights on how women can regain control and stop yo-yo dieting for good.

 Are you on the diet merry-go-round?

 There are lots of opinions as to why diets don’t work.
 Some people tell you it’s a lack of willpower.
 Some people tell you it’s the restriction-overeating-binging cycle that happens once you start depriving yourself.
 Then there’s the idea that diets slow down your metabolism.

 Dr. Fuller, however, tells us that it’s our body’s natural ‘set point’, which is influenced by our hormones, nutrition levels, and food intake, that plays a big part in our weight loss attempts.
 Basically, it means even if we lose weight in the short term, our body will eventually find its way back to its original weight.
 For some of us, it may even return to an even higher weight!